kegelkugel/reliable_movie_ranking/README.md

 IMDb 231.
 (8.0) RT 78.
 (100 %) 1940: Rebecca (Alfred Hitchcock (dir.), Laurence Olivier, Joan Fontaine)
 IMDb 235.
 (8.0) RT 27. ( 98 %) 1934: It Happened One Night (Frank Capra (dir.), Clark Gable, Claudette Colbert)
 ```

+The first number is the ranking on IMDb, in brackets is the
+corresponding rating.
+The second number is the ranking on Rotten
+Tomatoes, in brackets is the corresponding score.
+Then comes the year
+of the movie, its title, and a list of people associated with it
+(usually the director and two main actors).

+This list does **not** reflect my personal taste.
+It is an
+automatically created synthesis of two movie rankings on the internet.